vmware-tanzu/tanzu-dev-portal/content/videos/cf-for-k8s-gs.md

 ---
-title: Getting Started with CF-for-k8s
+title: Getting Started with Cloud Foundry for Kubernetes
 description: Deploying CF-for-k8s for your cluster and installing, scaling, and deleting an application.
 topics:
 - Kubernetes